Strong Eyes = Faster Reaction Times

 - Here’s where a buddy comes in.
 Stand at the wall like before, but have your buddy move the laser pointer around.
-This will force your brain to react to outside influence, because that laser pointer dot could easily be another rider on an animal on the trail.
+This will force your brain to react to outside influence because that laser pointer dot could easily be another rider or Predator on the trail.

 Get enough sleep.
 As with most health-related advice, sleep is crucial to maintaining healthy eyes.
 Always strive to get at least 8 hours of sleep each night.

 Break every hour.
-When you find yourself focusing on something for an extended period of time, make sure you give your eyes a rest every hour.
+When you find yourself focusing on something for an extended period, make sure you give your eyes a rest every hour.
 A good rule of thumb is to take a ten-minute break for every fifty minutes of focus time.

-These exercised may not seem like they will do much towards rider fitness, but at the end of the day, strong and quick eyes will give you and edge on the competition, or at least avoid crashing.
+These exercise may not seem like they will do much towards rider fitness, but at the end of the day, healthy and quick eyes will give you an edge on the competition, or at least avoid crashing.